umd-mith/aadhum/src/posts/2019-06-24-cheers-analyzing-to-actualizing.md

 ---
-title: 'From Analyzing to Actualizing Apartheid: A Journey in Realization'
+title: 'From Analyzing to Actualizing Apartheid: A Journey in Realization (a test)'
 date: '2019-06-24'
 description: Test
 tags: